sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Capabilities available in this preview
 This private preview provides the following capabilities
 - Cloud MQTT broker functionality in Event Grid enabling publish and subscribe on flexible topic structure: support of wildcards in topic structure to allow subscription to filtered messages
+- MQTT v3.1.1 compliance:
+	- Persistent sessions ensure that the messages are preserved for a certain time and sent to clients that disconnect and reconnect
-- MQTT v3.1.1 compliance with limitations: LWT, Retain messages, Message ordering and QoS 2 are not supported.
+	- Limitations:  LWT, Retain messages, Message ordering and QoS 2 are not supported.
 [Learn more](#mqttv311-level-of-support-and-limitations)
-- MQTT v5 compliance with limitations:
+- MQTT v5 compliance, below are some key features we support:
 	- User Properties on publish packet: Allows you to add additional information on publish packets to provide more context about the message.
 	- Message Expiry Interval: You can set the message expiry interval (seconds) for each PUBLISH message and the message is stored by the broker for the defined period of time for any subscribing clients that are not connected currently.
 	- Negative Acknowledgements:  Server can notify the publishing client, if the server cannot currently process the message, along with the reason.